Wallingford, Oxfordshire: The Anarchy and King John (12th century)

 Wallingford provided refuge for the Empress Matilda's party during the civil war that began after her father Henry I's death.
 After the fall of Oxford Castle to Stephen in 1141, Matilda fled to Wallingford, according to some historic accounts in the snow under a moonlit sky.
 Wallingford Castle was besieged unsuccessfully a number of times, with the Treaty of Wallingford ending the conflict there in November 1153.

 The town was granted a Royal Charter in 1155 by the new king, Henry II, being the second town in England to receive one.

 During Prince John's unsuccessful revolt against his brother King Richard I whilst Richard was involved with the Third Crusade, John seized Wallingford Castle in 1189.
 The rebellion failed, and John was forced to return the castle to the king's administrators.
 King John reclaimed the castle after his inheriting the crown in 1199.
 John modernised, fortified and greatly enlarged the Castle and used it extensively during the First Barons' War.

-Decline (13th–15th century)
+Decline (13th–15th centuries)

-The town declined in importance from the mid-13th century, with a shrinking in its size and population.
-The town was hit a further blow when plague arrived in 1343, it severely damaged the town and its population, the number of churches declined from eleven (during the reign of King Henry II) to only four by the 15th century.
+The town declined in importance from the mid-13th century, when its size and population reduced.
+The town received a further blow when plague arrived in 1343.
+It severely damaged the town and its population; the number of churches declined from eleven (during the reign of King Henry II) to only four by the 15th century.
 The castle declined subsequently, much stone being removed to renovate Windsor Castle.

 The road from London to Gloucestershire passed through Wallingford, and the town flourished as a trading centre throughout most of the Middle Ages.
 The road was diverted, and a bridge was constructed at Abingdon.
 The opening of Abingdon Bridge and loss of traffic that the road had brought caused the town to enter a steep economic decline.